Naser2/gitRails/README.md

 # gitRails

-This will be about practice rails but not limited.
+This will be a good practice on rails but not limited.